HuixingWong/financial/README.md

+## financial
+-  android, kotlin, mvvm, jetPack, fundData
+-  This is a small project of fund data

 ## Tech stack & Open-source libraries
 - This project structure is based on skyDoves [pokedex](https://github.com/skydoves/Pokedex)
 - Minimum SDK level 21